How Fiber Laser Welding Works

 So how does it work?

 This process is used to create a strong and permanent joint between two types of material.
-The fiber laser being used will focus a beam of high-intensity light on a focused area.
+The laser being used will focus a beam of high-intensity light on a focused area.
 The aim of this process is to physically melt the two materials together to form a bond between them.

 One way to achieve this is to create a gap in a vapourised spot known as a “keyhole”, in which the joint of your secondary material can be inserted.
 The molten material that surrounds this joint flows around the cavity, and will eventually solidify to create a strong weld.
 This type of weld has a high depth to width ratio.